sophiak2003/pdsnd_github/README.md

 ### Sophia's Project 3 on Git

 ### Description
-Describe what your project is about and what it does
+This project demonstrates my skills on Git and Github.

 ### Files used
 Include the files used